xizhonghua/GreenDC-Summary/papers/GoiriL12_GreenHadoop.md

 - In algorithm pseudocode line 3, how to set the latest start time?
 - What's the length of the scheduling horizon?
 - what's the length of the bounded delay?
+- In the evaluation in Fig. 11 and 12, why not take into peak brown power charges into account?

 ### TODO
 - check the difference betweeen jobs priority are all set normal and mixed priority